yzhao062/pyod/README.rst

 * combo (optional, required for models/combination.py and FeatureBagging)
 * keras/tensorflow (optional, required for AutoEncoder, and other deep learning models)
-* matplotlib (optional, required for running examples)
 * pandas (optional, required for running benchmark)
 * suod (optional, required for running SUOD model)
 * xgboost (optional, required for XGBOD)

-**Warning 1**\ :
+**Warning**\ :
-PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in both PyTorch and Tensorflow.
-However, PyOD does **NOT** install DL libraries for you.
+PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in both Tensorflow and PyTorch.
+However, PyOD does **NOT** install these deep learning libraries for you.
 This reduces the risk of interfering with your local copies.
-If you want to use neural-net based models, please make sure Keras and a backend library, e.g., TensorFlow, are installed.
+If you want to use neural-net based models, please make sure these deep learning libraries are installed.
 Instructions are provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_.
 Similarly, models depending on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.

-**Warning 2**\ :
-PyOD contains multiple models that also exist in scikit-learn.
-However, these two libraries' API is not exactly the same--it is recommended to use only one of them for consistency but not mix the results.
-Refer `Differences between scikit-learn and PyOD <https://pyod.readthedocs.io/en/latest/issues.html>`_ for more information.

 ----